perceiving/old-conference-site/distance.md

 We have only a limited number of spaces for invited speakers, and will try to cover or at least subsidise reasonable travel and accommodation expenses for them.

-On behalf of the organisers,

-Maarten Steenhagen (Antwerp)

-Winnie Sung (Nanyang, Singapore)